aws-amplify/amplify-ui/README.md

 ### Use outside of MaterialApp or CupertinoApp

-> A customer that is not using the Material or Cupertino design systems as a base can still consume the Authenticor widget.
+> A customer that is not using the Material or Cupertino design systems as a base can still consume the Authenticator widget.

 > Material Authenticator can be consumed inside a non material app